tfoote/ros_ifc6410_guide/installing_ubuntu/README.md

 http://releases.linaro.org/14.05/ubuntu/ifc6410

-Or use BSP 1.0 from Inforce.

-(Don't use newer Linaro builds; the SD card support is broken, see the [Discussion Forum Post](http://mydragonboard.org/community/hw-sw-8064/sd-card-support-in-linaro-14-09-on-ifc6410/) )
-BSP 1.1 and BSP 1.2 have been tested as not working.
-Likewise at least through Linaro build 14.10 does not work either.

 This is great except that to use the board successfully you will need the proprietary firmware from [InForce's TechWeb](http://www.inforcecomputing.com/techweb/).

 The instructions from Linaro tell how to overlay the firmware onto your image.
 Inforce also provides a fully baked image available from the TechWeb website.
-For simplicity it's recommended to pull BSP 1.0 from the Linaro TechWeb site.
+For simplicity it's recommended to pull BSP 1.3 from the Linaro TechWeb site.
 It will include the images already built.
 There is also a PDF guide for installing with these instructions in the BSP.

 Unfortunately it requires registration to get access to the TechWeb site.